zapier/visual-builder/docs/_build/fields/sample-data.md

     - build/faq/#output-fields
 ---

-# Defining sample data and output fields
+# Output data, defining sample data and output fields

-This guide will explain what sample data and output fields are and how to modify them in your triggers or actions.
+This guide will explain what output data, sample data and output fields are and how to modify them in your triggers or actions.

+## Output data

+Each Zap step must return data to Zapier to use in subsequent steps.
+By default, the output data is the direct response from your API—but in some cases, you may need to customize the response data to make it work well with Zapier.
+Here are general principles for output data from your Zap steps:

+**Separate data where possible**, to make it as widely usable as possible in subsequent Zap steps.
+Names should be split into separate first/last or given/surname pairs, along optionally with a full name field.
+Addresses should be separated into their individual components.

+<a id="date"></a>
+**Format Date-time values in [ISO 8601](http://www.cl.cam.ac.uk/~mgk25/iso-time.html#date) standard including time zone offset**, even for UTC times.
+Avoid UNIX or Epoch timestamps.
+Date responses may be modified in your API call custom code if your API returns dates in different formats.
+Example acceptable date-time values include:

+- `2023-12-15T01:15:13Z` (or `-0000` instead of `Z`)
+- `2023-12-01T12:32:01-0800`
+- `2023-12-01T12:32:01-08:00`
+- `2023-12-13` (for date-only values)

+**Optionally include an additional human-friendly date** especially for scheduling or calendar app integrations where the date is important for users.

+**Set boolean values as `true` or `false`**.
+Do not use `1` and `0` for boolean values.

+**Include the value name and ID in lists and dropdown menus** to help users know which item to choose.

+**Consider removing non-necessary fields that may seem confusing to users** in your API call's custom code.

 ## Sample data